adelphi-ed-tech/au-courses/content/multimedia-studio.md

-% Educator's multimedia studio
-% Matthew X. Curinga
+---
+layout: syllabus
+title: "Educator's multimedia studio"
+author: "Matthew X. Curinga"
+---

 <!--
 This syllabus was created for